 Do you want a purebred dog?

-If your heart is set on a purebred, find out as much as you can before you bring one home.
+If your heart is set on a purebred, find out as much as possible before you bring one home.
 Congenital problems are more common in purebreds, some of which are born with a predisposition to hip dysplasia, glaucoma, heart disease, and skin disorders – to name just a few.
 These are most often seen in dogs from pet shops or puppy mills.
 To avoid the heartbreak of a chronically ill pet, go straight to a responsible breeder or breed rescue group.

-You would be surprised at the number of purebreds that are turned in to shelters – simply because the former owner didn’t consider the costs of bringing his Shih Tzu to the groomer every month, or didn’t know what to do when he’s bored retriever began chewing the apartment to bits.
+You would be surprised at the number of purebreds that are turned into shelters – simply because the former owner didn’t consider the costs of bringing his Shih Tzu to the groomer every month or didn’t know what to do when he’s bored retriever began chewing the apartment to bits.